tgk/mapped-reference/README.md

 [img/f_str.png]

 Some representations do need the original value when being updated.
-In this example, the value for the a key in a map is being used to reference directly to a subtree structure in a map.
+In this example, the value for a key in a map is being used as a reference directly into a map.

     (defn sub-mapping [key]
       (mapping